Stamp duty in Tasmania

 Stamp duty concessions for first home buyers

-First home buyers are eligible for a 50% concession on property transfer duty when they buy an established home valued at $600,000 or less.
+First home buyers are eligible for a 100% exemption on property transfer duty when they buy an established home valued at $750,000 or less.
+This means buyers of brand new homes or even substantially renovated homes would not be eligible.

 To qualify, the buyer must occupy the home as their principal place of residence for a continuous period of six months, beginning within 12 months of the transfer.
 When purchasing as a couple, both parties need to be first-time buyers in order to receive the concession.